Leverage Research Team

-Geoff founded Leverage Research in 2011 to fund independent research aimed at improving the world.
+Geoff founded Leverage Research in 2011 to support independent research aimed at improving the world.
 His current research covers psychology, sociology, and scientific and theoretical methodology.
-He is working on tracing the ideological development of Western civilization since the Enlightenment to provide a context for understanding the current state of science.
-Geoff also leads Paradigm Academy, a startup incubator with a focus on training founders.
+Geoff writes about knowledge accumulation and research programs on his website.
+Geoff also leads Paradigm Academy, a training and coaching startup.
 He holds a PhD in Philosophy from Rutgers University and a BS in Economics from the Wharton School.

 Program Manager, Early Stage Science